-The acquisition of 2,340 apartments in the greater Stockholm and Gothenburg regions by Vonovia from Akelius Residential Property was completed on April 1, 2019.
+The acquisition of 2,340 apartments in the greater Stockholm and Gothenburg regions between Vonovia and Akelius Residential Property was completed on April 1, 2019.
 The value of the property assets acquired amounts to around € 451.9 million.

 The Annual General Meeting held on May 16, 2019, resolved to pay a dividend for the 2018 fiscal year in the amount of € 1.44 per share.
 During the subscription period, shareholders with a total of 45.8% of shares carrying dividend rights opted for the scrip dividend that had been offered as opposed to a cash dividend.
 As a result, 7,695,677 new shares were issued at a subscription price of € 44.352 and in a total amount of € 341.3 million.

 As part of the public takeover offer made to the shareholders of Victoria Park AB (publ), Vonovia had agreed on call options for 10,235,198 class A shares and 14,264,946 class B shares, which corresponds to 10.0% of the total number of shares and 12.5% of the total voting rights in Victoria Park.
-These call options were exercised on May 15, 2019, meaning that Vonovia controls 91.4% of the total number of shares and 94.4% of the total voting rights as of June 30, 2019.
+These call options were exercised on May 20, 2019, meaning that Vonovia controls around 91.4% of the total number of shares and 94.4% of the total voting rights as of this date.

-Vonovia then asked the Board of Directors of Victoria Park to initiate a squeeze-out in line with the Swedish Companies Act for the purchase of all remaining shares in Victoria Park.
-The Board of Directors of Victoria Park resolved to apply for Nasdaq Stockholm to delist Victoria Park’s ordinary shares of class A and class B. The last day of trading was June 18, 2019.
+Vonovia then asked the Board of Directors of Victoria Park to initiate a squeeze-out for the purchase of all remaining shares in Victoria Park in line with the Swedish Companies Act.
+The Board of Directors of Victoria Park resolved to apply for delisting of the Victoria Park ordinary shares of class A and class B from Nasdaq Stockholm.
+The last day of trading was June 18, 2019.

 In the second quarter of 2019, there was an increase in value of € 2,258.7 million (€ 2,056.2 million of it in Germany) as part of the valuation of property portfolios.
-This led to an impairment test of the goodwill in the German business areas of the Rental segment.
+In combination with the revision of the regional structure within Germany that was due to take place by July 1, 2019, this led to an impairment test of the goodwill for the German business areas in the Rental segment.